rhasanm/being-data-engineer/website/content/posts/learning-spark-lightning-fast-data-analytics.md

     A single unit of work or execution that will be sent to a Spark executor.

-## Chapter 3, Apache Spark’s Structured APIs through Chapter 6, Spark SQL and Datasets {#chapter-3-apache-spark-s-structured-apis-through-chapter-6-spark-sql-and-datasets}
+## Chapter 3: Apache Spark’s Structured APIs {#chapter-3-apache-spark-s-structured-apis}

+## Chapter 4: Spark SQL and DataFrames: Introduction to Built-in Data Sources {#chapter-4-spark-sql-and-dataframes-introduction-to-built-in-data-sources}

+This chapter is all about reading and writing files in different format.

+Parquet is the default data source in Spark.
+(Parquet is also the default table open format for Delta Lake(Parquet is also the default table open format for Delta
+Lake)

+## Chapter 5: {#chapter-5}

+## Chapter 6: {#chapter-6}

-## Chapter 7, Optimizing and Tuning Spark Applications {#chapter-7-optimizing-and-tuning-spark-applications}
+## Chapter 7: Optimizing and Tuning Spark Applications {#chapter-7-optimizing-and-tuning-spark-applications}

-## Chapter 8, Structured Streaming {#chapter-8-structured-streaming}
+## Chapter 8: Structured Streaming {#chapter-8-structured-streaming}

-## Chapter 9, Building Reliable Data Lakes with Apache Spark {#chapter-9-building-reliable-data-lakes-with-apache-spark}
+## Chapter 9: Building Reliable Data Lakes with Apache Spark {#chapter-9-building-reliable-data-lakes-with-apache-spark}

-## Chapter 10, Machine Learning with MLlib {#chapter-10-machine-learning-with-mllib}
+## Chapter 10: Machine Learning with MLlib {#chapter-10-machine-learning-with-mllib}

-## Chapter 11, Managing, Deploying, and Scaling Machine Learning Pipelines with Apache Spark {#chapter-11-managing-deploying-and-scaling-machine-learning-pipelines-with-apache-spark}
+## Chapter 11: Managing, Deploying, and Scaling Machine Learning Pipelines with Apache Spark {#chapter-11-managing-deploying-and-scaling-machine-learning-pipelines-with-apache-spark}

-## Chapter 12, Epilogue: Apache Spark 3.0 {#chapter-12-epilogue-apache-spark-3-dot-0}
+## Chapter 12: Epilogue: Apache Spark 3.0 {#chapter-12-epilogue-apache-spark-3-dot-0}